L'Wren Scott: Death

 After a long period of depression, Scott was found dead by her assistant at her apartment in the Chelsea neighborhood of Manhattan on March 17, 2014.
-The police reported that no note was found and there was no sign of foul play.
+The police reported no note was found and there was no sign of foul play.
 The New York City Chief Medical Examiner determined Scott's death to be suicide by hanging.
 She was 49.

 Upon learning of her death, Jagger wrote on his website and on his official Facebook page:

 I am still struggling to understand how my lover and best friend could end her life in this tragic way.
 We spent many wonderful years together and had made a great life for ourselves.
 She had great presence and her talent was much admired, not least by me.
 I have been touched by the tributes that people have paid to her, and also the personal messages of support that I have received.
 I will never forget her.

 A memorial in Utah on April 12, 2014, was led by her brother Randall Bambrough.
 Bambrough urged people to remember Scott as "a wonderful, terrific person who was highly talented and had a very large heart and brought the best out in people."
 Her ashes were buried next to her parents, Ivan and Lula Bambrough, near the family home in Ogden, Utah.
 A final memorial was held in New York City on May 2, 2014, led by Jagger and Randall Bambrough.

 Legacy

 In January 2015, it was announced that Jagger had created a three-year scholarship fund in her name for fashion design students at the London-based school Central Saint Martins.
 The scholarship, which began in October 2015, covers all the fees for one student each year, over the course of three years (through 2017).

 In the weeks following Scott's death, both her Banana Republic collection and her higher-priced line at Barneys New York sold out.
 She left her entire estate, estimated at $9 million, to Jagger.

-In 2021 Christie's organized a sale of clothes Scott had designed for Jagger.
+In 2021, Christie's organized a sale of clothes Scott had designed for Jagger.
 The proceeds, totalling over £365,000, went to the scholarship fund Jagger created.